Solar System for Homes in Sri Lanka: Size Calculator, Cost & Monthly Savings Guide

 Off-Grid Solar System

-You can estimate required system size using monthly electricity consumption.
+Your solar system size depends entirely on your electricity usage.
+You can easily estimate the required system size using your monthly electricity consumption.

-This formula works well in Sri Lanka due to average solar generation levels.
+(Note: This formula works well in Sri Lanka due to average solar generation levels.)

 Monthly UsageRecommended System Size